Brush with Danger

-Brush with Danger is an American action film film produced and directed by Livi Zheng.
+Brush with Danger is an American action film produced and directed by Livi Zheng.
 The film stars Ken Zheng, Livi Zheng, Norman Newkirk, Nikita Breznikov, Michael Blend, and Stephanie Hilbert.
 The film was written, produced, and directed by a brother-sister duo from Indonesia, Livi Zheng and Ken Zheng, who after pursuing martial arts and filmmaking separately, came together to create this martial arts action thriller.
 The film was released in theaters in the United States on September 19, 2014.

 Synopsis

 Siblings Ken and Alice become entangled with Seattle criminals who want to exploit their talent as martial artists.